rust-lang/rust/src/doc/book/functions.md

 $ export RUST_BACKTRACE=1
 ...
 $ RUST_BACKTRACE=0 ./diverges
-thread '<main>' panicked at 'This function never returns!', hello.rs:2
+thread 'main' panicked at 'This function never returns!', hello.rs:2
 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```